The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: Upper bounds

-During the second phase of our strategy, spanning across times $[H-(h+r_0),H-2r_0-1]$, Container deletes, at an arbitrary order, those remaining vertices of the sieve, which are of distance less than $h+r_0$ from an occupied vertex, along with arbitrary additional vertices of $X$ which were not yet deleted, as much as the deletion power allows.
-We denote these nearby vertices by $D:= \{u\in L_H : d(u, \BB_{H-(h+r_0)}) \le h+r_0\}$.
-To see that $D$ could be deleted on time, we require the following lemma, whose proof is postponed to section~\ref{subsection: bounding danger zone} below. \begin{lem} $D$ is contained in $2c\sqrt{H}$ horizontal segments of total length at most $3(h+r_0)\cdot c\sqrt{H}$. \end{lem}
+\textbf{Phase 2 -- Deleting the most imminent bottleneck through which Spreader may cross $L_H$.} During the second phase of our strategy, spanning across time-steps $[H-(h+r_0),H-2r_0-1]$, Container first deletes, in an arbitrary order, the vertices $D:= \{u\in L_H : d(u, B_{H-(h+r_0)}) \le h+r_0\}$, namely vertices of the sieve which are of distance less than $h+r_0$ from an occupied vertex.
+In the remaining time-steps, arbitrary vertices of $X$ are also deleted, as much as the deletion power permits.
+To see that $D$ could be deleted on time, we require the following claim, whose proof is postponed to section~\ref{subsection: bounding danger zone} below. \begin{clm} $D$ is contained in $2c\sqrt{H}$ horizontal segments of total length at most $3(h+r_0)\cdot c\sqrt{H}$. \end{clm}